 - talk to your faculty's course adviser first.
 Make sure you don't drop units that are prerequisites for others you plan take later

-- log into WES to 'discontinue' the unit
+- log into WES to withdraw from the unit

-- do this by the census date (31 March) to avoid paying fees for the unit.
+- do this by 11.59pm on the census date to avoid paying fees for the unit.

 Deferring, taking study leave, dropping out